 /Shared/experiments folder is for sharing experiments across your organization.
 For example:

-The notebooks assume that you have a
+The Python notebook uses a notebook experiment.
+The R and Scala notebooks create an experiment and assume that you have a

 - Go to the